-- Initiate Phone Contact: Parents/guardians of the absent student are required to establish phone contact with the Dean of Students office (978) 345-9200 or 632-8889 extension 5248 before 10:00 a.m. on the morning of the absence.
-Please present a reason for the absence and include the student's name and identification number. - Submit Note: A note is required for all absences upon return to school, and should be submitted to the Dean of Student's office.
+- Initiate Phone Contact: Parents/guardians of the absent student are required to establish phone contact with the Attendance Office (978) 345-9200 or 632-8889 extension 5248 before 10:00 a.m. on the morning of the absence.
+Please present a reason for the absence and include the student's name and identification number. - Submit Note: A note is required for all absences upon return to school, and should be submitted to the Attendance Office.
 Personal appointments, i.e. doctors, dentists, should be scheduled during non-school hours.
 Parents will be contacted within three (3) days of the student's absence if the Parent(s) or Guardian has not contacted the school regarding the absence.
-Parents must provide updated contact information at the start of the school year. - The Dean of Students office will make the final determination regarding appealable absences. - A note to the Dean of Students is required for any absence in order to avoid disciplinary action. - Professional notes must be turned into the Dean of Student's office for any absence, for consideration as an excused absence.
+Parents must provide updated contact information at the start of the school year. - The Dean of Students office will make the final determination regarding appealable absences. - A note to the Attendance Office is required for any absence in order to avoid disciplinary action. - Professional notes must be turned into the Attendance Office for any absence, for consideration as an excused absence.
 Notes should specify which dates should be considered for excusal. - Vacations are NOT considered an excused absence. - Excused absences for college visits must be approved in advance through the student's Guidance Counselor.
 The allowable amount of excused absences for college visits shall not exceed three (3) visits per year.